-issue.
+This approach was approved in IW v City of Perth ('IW') by Toohey J (with Gummow J concurring) and Kirby J, the only members of the Court to consider this issue.
 In that case the aggrieved person complained of discrimination because of infection with HIV/AIDS.
 The respondent argued that the comparator should be imbued with the characteristics of a person infected with HIV/AIDS.
 As a consequence, there would not be discrimination if a person with HIV/AIDS was treated less favourably on the basis of a characteristic pertaining to HIV/AIDS sufferers, such as 'infectiousness', so long as the discriminator treated less favourably all persons who were infectious.
 Their Honours rejected this submission.
-Cases dealt with under the DDA prior to Purvis also applied this approach.87
+Cases dealt with under the DDA prior to Purvis also applied this approach.89

-A similar approach was adopted by Commissioner Innes in Purvis v The State of NSW (Department of Education).
-The student in that case, whose behavioural problems were an aspect of his disability, was suspended, and eventually expelled, from his school.
+A similar approach was adopted by Commissioner Innes in Purvis v The State of NSW (Department of Education).90 The student in that case, whose behavioural problems were an aspect of his disability, was suspended, and eventually expelled, from his school.
 Commissioner Innes found that the comparator for the purpose of s 5 of the DDA was another student at the school in the same year but without the disability, including the behaviour which formed a part of that disability.

-(ii) The Purvis decision
+The Purvis decision (ii)

-The approach of Commissioner Innes was rejected on review by both Emmett J89 and the Full Federal Court.90 The Full Court found that the proper comparison for the purpose of s 5 of the DDA was between the treatment of the complainant with the particular brain damage in question and a person without that brain damage but in like circumstances.
+The approach of Commissioner Innes was rejected on review by both Emmett J and the Full Federal Court.
+The Full Court found that the proper comparison for the purpose of s 5 of the DDA was between the treatment of the complainant with the particular brain damage in question and a person without that brain damage but in like circumstances.
 This means that like conduct is to be assumed in both cases.

 The principal object of the Act is to eliminate discrimination on the ground of disability (of the defined kind) in the nominated areas (s 3).
 The object is to remove prejudice or bias against persons with a disability.
 The relevant prohibition here is against discrimination on the ground of the person's disability (s 22).
 Section 5 of the Act is related to the assessment of that issue.
-It is difficult to illustrate the comparison called for by s 5 by way of a wholly hypothetical example, as it involves a comparison of treatment by the particular alleged discriminator, and requires findings of fact as to the particular disability, as to how the alleged discriminator treats or proposes to treat the aggrieved person, and as to how that alleged discriminator treats or would treat a person without the disability.
-The task is to ascertain whether the treatment or proposed treatment is based on the ground of the particular disability or on another (and non-discriminatory) ground.
-There must always be that contrast.
-To be of any value, the hypothetical illustration must make assumptions as to all factual integers. (emphasis in original)
+It is difficult to illustrate the comparison called for by s 5 by way of a wholly hypothetical example, as it involves a comparison of treatment by the particular alleged discriminator, and requires findings of fact as to the particular disability, as to how the alleged discriminator treats or proposes to